Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/structure.rst

 Splines come in three distinct types, which are described in `Spline Types`_.
 Each spline type has a slightly different algorithm for computing how bends in the spline are represented.

-Splines have there own separate properties than curves and can be altered by selecting the spline in Edit Mode and using the :doc:`Active Spline </modeling/curves/properties/active_spline>` panel.
+Splines have their own separate properties than curves and can be altered by selecting the spline in Edit Mode and using the :doc:`Active Spline </modeling/curves/properties/active_spline>` panel.